 Artists agree to devote no less than 30 hours per week to their artistic discipline or specific body of work on-site or off-site.

-As part of their residency, artists must collaboratively schedule their presence to allow for visitor access to studios during special events, daily park hours, and per the request of the Cultural Arts Curator (written notice of these dates give to accepted artists annually) Regular Estate hours, 10 a.m. to 4 p.m.(with the exception of Thanksgiving and Christmas).
+As part of their residency, artists must collaboratively schedule their presence to allow for visitor access to studios during special events, daily opening hours, and per the request of the Cultural Arts (written notice of these dates give to accepted artists annually) Regular Estate hours, 10 m. to 4 p.m.(with the exception of Christmas).

 Artists are encouraged to interact with the public during their regular studio hours whenever possible.